Skip to content

 SessionStartSurfaces what changed since last session, relevant agents

-PreToolUseValidates governance setup before Claude writes code
+PreToolUseValidates governance setup before the model writes code

 PostToolUseAuto-formats code after every edit